-On 13-15 May 2019, the Intergovernmental Oceanographic Commission of UNESCO will convene the 1st Global Planning Meeting in preparation for the UN Decade of Ocean Science for Sustainable Development.
-The meeting will take place in Copenhagen, Denmark, hosted by the National Museum of Denmark.
-WOC CEO Paul Holthus has been invited to the 1st Global Planning Meeting as Speaker.
+On 13-15 May 2019, the Intergovernmental Oceanographic Commission of UNESCO convened the 1st Global Planning Meeting in preparation for the UN Decade of Ocean Science for Sustainable Development.
+The meeting took place in Copenhagen, Denmark, hosted by the National Museum of Denmark.
+WOC CEO Paul Holthus was invited to the 1st Global Planning Meeting as Speaker.

-The Global Planning Meeting will provide a forum to gather approximately 200 thought-leaders/champions/key stakeholders.
-A mixture of plenary and break-out groups will facilitate international, interdisciplinary discussions across sectors (such as: ocean science and technology; ocean policy and sustainable development; business and industry; NGOs and civil society; donors and foundations) to identify concrete deliverables and partnerships to meet the Decade’s six societal objectives:
+The Global Planning Meeting provided a forum to gather approximately 200 thought-leaders/champions/key stakeholders.
+A mixture of plenary and break-out groups facilitated international, interdisciplinary discussions across sectors (such as: ocean science and technology; ocean policy and sustainable development; business and industry; NGOs and civil society; donors and foundations) to identify concrete deliverables and partnerships to meet the Decade’s six societal objectives:

 - A safe Ocean

 - A Predicted Ocean

 The Global Planning Meeting offered a crucial opportunity to co-design mission-oriented research strategies in line with the 2030 Agenda, taking advantage of cross-cutting issues such as transforming knowledge systems; accelerating transfer of technology; enabling training and education; and fostering science-policy dialogues.

 - Knowledge gaps and ocean science priorities for the 2030 Agenda

 - Priorities in capacity-development/training